AugustNagro/augustnagro.github.io/_posts/2022-03-15-list-vs-vector.md

 </p>

-The mutable Vector builder is also much faster than using `:+`.
+Besides being faster than List's builder, the Vector builder is about 20% faster than building a List with prepend.
+It's also much faster than using `:+` on Vector:

 <p align="center">
 <img src="http://august.nagro.us/images/list-vector-bench/vector-builder-vs-append-plus-traversals.png" class="img-responsive"><br>